So, what is a sales strategy really?

 A simple way to boost the sales-marketing team collaboration is to create a few Slack channels.
 With these channels, you can connect the marketing and sales resources and both can align their goals.

-Although it’s agreed that the responsibility of lead-generation falls under the portfolio of the marketing team, you must encourage your salespeople to generate their own leads as well.
+Although it’s agreed that the responsibility of generating leads falls under the portfolio of the marketing team, you must encourage your salespeople to generate their own leads as well.
 It never hurts to have a pool of personally-vetted contacts to sell to.

 There are many ways to go about this, and by just maintaining a great LinkedIn profile, a salesperson can connect with many quality leads.
 They can also simply reach out to their contacts from time to time with valuable information.
 For example, you could just use the latest content produced by your marketing team (e. g. eBooks or blog articles) to share it with suitable prospects in your network.